 Then, I got a surprise phone call from an acquaintance from feed store days.
 He, too, had lost his mate.
 Our friendship blossomed into love.
 Garlyn Cummins, the second love of my life, is also my best friend and sweet supporter of my writing projects.

 Back to the keyboard, I finally finished the novel.
-Magnolia Monday is the first in a trilogy and I am now writing Tulips on Tuesday.
-Watch for it.
+Magnolia Monday is first in the Days of Flowers series.
+The second, Tulips on Tuesday, is now available.